yoeljacobsen/AutoEQ-to-FIIO/README.md

 This script is provided as-is.
 You can consider licensing it under the MIT License if you distribute it.

 ## Acknowledgements
-This script relies heavily on the data provided by the excellent
+This script relies heavily on the data provided by the excellent [AutoEq project](https://github.com/jaakkopasanen/AutoEq) created by Jaakko Pasanen.